Yesterday, I read Shawn Blanc’s new piece, The Root of Non-Writing. Fittingly, I was procrastinating from working on an article at the time.

 No-one writes because they enjoy editing.
 There’s a name for those people, and it’s

 artless jackasses autistic savants soulless automatons editors.
 For the rest of us, I can at least offer a few tips from my own experience.

 It’s in the nature of writing to be blind to what later seem like obvious flaws.
-It’s not ego; it’s just that when you’re reading a piece that you wrote,.
+It’s not ego; it’s just that when you’re reading a piece that you wrote, the words you see are coming from your mind, not your eyes.
 Force yourself to slow down, and trust your instincts.
 Any whisper of disquiet probably means you’ve recently passed a typo that’s still a correctly-spelled word, or that you’re repeating yourself.